google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/README.md

 The training and inference routines are written to work in a single accelerator, multiple accelerator, or multiple replica (several nodes) regimes.
-This capabilities are access via a flag in the configuration files.
+These capabilities are accessed via a flag in the configuration files.
 We recommend to use multiple accelerators for training and inference.

 ## Repository Structure